pierreosselin/pierreosselin.github.io/about.md

 ---

 Hello!
-I'm an Oxford Graduate Student in machine learning at [Oxford](http://www.ox.ac.uk/), supervised by [François Caron](http://www.stats.ox.ac.uk/~caron/).
+I'm an Oxford Graduate Student in machine learning at [Oxford](http://www.ox.ac.uk/).

 My research interests are mainly in representation learning and generative models.
 Previously, I've worked on Statistical learning for hierarchical representation.